MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-crossplat-config-sslcipher.md

 >[!NOTE]
 > This update is applicable for Operations Manager 2019 UR3 and later.

+With Operations Manager 2019 UR3, SSL renegotiations are disabled.

-There were multiple reports from customer on their scanner tool detecting vulnerability **CVE-2011-1473**.
-This security vulnerability is of SCOM-Linux agent that responds to a renegotiation request, which might make it easier for the remote attackers to cause a denial of service (CPU consumption) by performing many renegotiations within a single connection.
+SSL renegotiations might cause vulnerability in SCOM-Linux agent which might make it easier for the remote attackers to cause a denial of service (CPU consumption) by performing many renegotiations within a single connection.

-With Operations Manager 2019 UR3, SSL renegotiations have been disabled.
-OMI uses open source OpenSSL for SSL purposes.
+OMI uses open source OpenSSL.

-> [!NOTE]
+The following versions are supported:

-> - **OpenSSL <= 1.0.2 and OpenSSL >= 1.1.0h**: SSL renegotiations is supported.
+ - **OpenSSL <= 1.0.2 and OpenSSL >= 1.1.0h**
-> - **OpenSSL 1.1.0 - 1.1.0g**: There is no way from OpenSSL to disable renegotiation.
-Customer should not use these versions to disable renegotiations.
+ - **OpenSSL 1.1.0 - 1.1.0g**

+SSL renegotiations is supported.
+You cannot disable renegotiation from OpenSSL.

 ::: moniker-end